 In 1993, the Russian research ship Aquanaut found remains of freshwater plants in the Black Sea.10

 An international team of geologists and oceanographers, including the man who located the wreck of the Titanic, were sent to investigate further.
 Traces of a former shoreline were discovered, suggesting an abrupt 500-foot rise in water levels in perhaps less than a year.
 The Black Sea’s former shorelines, and those who inhabited them, would have been wholly submerged, as sea water cascaded in from the Aegean Sea.
 More than 60,000 square miles of land were swallowed up, at an approximate rate of half a mile to a mile a day.
-For that to occur, titanic torrents of water must have poured into the Black Sea at a rate some 400 times that of Niagara Falls.11
+Whilst the exact rate of submersion is highly contentious, it has been proposed that titanic torrents of water must have poured into the Black Sea at a rate some 400 times that of Niagara Falls.11

 Naturally, one can see how such a catastrophe could have been recorded as a consequence of divine wrath.